Coping with Self-Harm

 Posted Jan 13, 2013

-For some people, the pain inflicted by self-harm is preferable to the numbness and emptiness that it replaces: it is something rather than nothing, and a salutatory reminder that one is still able to feel, that one is still alive.
+For some, the pain inflicted by self-harm is preferable to the numbness and emptiness that it replaces: it is something rather than nothing, and a salutatory reminder that one is still able to feel, that one is still alive.

-Joining a local support group enables you to meet other people with similar problems, that is, people who are likely to accept and understand you, and with whom you may feel more comfortable sharing your thoughts, feelings, and experiences.
+Joining a local support group enables you to meet people with similar problems, that is, people who are likely to accept and understand you, and with whom you may feel more comfortable sharing your thoughts, feelings, and experiences.

 See also my related article, Fighting Suicidal Thoughts